 Previous GCM simulations have focused on the horizontal evolution of the methane, but Viscardy et al. [2016] explored the three-dimensional dispersion of methane throughout the atmosphere after a surface release.
 Their simulations show that surface emissions of methane results in a non-uniform vertical distribution, including the formation of elevated layers shortly after the release.
 As expected, the destination of the released methane is determined by the global circulation pattern at the time of the release, and the methane can be transported to locations over the planet that are far away from the emission source.
 It typically takes several weeks for the methane to become uniformly mixed, implying that the detection of vertical layers of methane can be a clue of recent surface emission.
 Their finding shows abundances of methane higher up in the atmosphere can be much larger than those measured at the surface where the rover Curiosity is located.

-As shown by PGR16 the circulation in and around the ~150 km diameter Gale crater is very complex, with strong seasonal and diurnal variations.
+As shown by PGR16, the circulation in and around the ~150 km diameter Gale crater is very complex, with strong seasonal and diurnal variations.
 The expectation is that the distribution of methane in and around the crater will be strongly influenced by the complex circulations.
 In order to represent the large scale release and dispersion of methane, the use of a GCM, as done in the previous works [Mischna et al., 2011; Holmes et al., 2015 and Viscardy et al., 2016] is appropriate, but a GCM cannot capture the transport in and around Gale crater.
 The mesoscale circulations driven by the complex topography at the scale of the crater can only be simulated by a model with significantly greater spatial and temporal resolution.
 The work herein extends PGR16 to investigate the transport and dispersion of methane by resolved crater circulations.

-It is difficult to explain the TLS-SAM measurements using global scale models.
+It is difficult to explain the very localized TLS-SAM measurements using global scale models.
 An individual peak methane detection could be consistent with a regional release and large scale transport, but continuously elevated peaks are not.
 For methane to remain elevated for many sols, a release would have to be nearly continuous in order to counteract transport.
 Such a continuous release would then result in globally large methane values after the relatively short mixing timescales.

 The behavior of highly localized releases (on the scale of Gale crater or smaller) or the transport of a larger release by the complex circulations in Gale crater has yet to be fully explored.
 For example, PGR16 hypothesized that gases released in the crater could become trapped in the lowest portion of the crater basin due to the very cold and dense air mass that would be resistant to mixing with air above.
 Cold air trapping is a common phenomena on Earth and often results in the build up of pollution in enclosed basins e.g., Malek et al., [2006], Whiteman et al., [2001], Steyn et al., [2013].